 The Chelmsford & District Model Railway Club has been in existence for over 20 years, and has met in some interesting places - from a carpet shop to a Members garage to its present ‘home’.
 The Club presently has layouts in ‘0’ ‘00’ ‘009’ and ‘N’, either working or under construction.
 Members are also interested in ‘EM’, 'On30', ‘0-16.5’, ‘H0’ and G-Scale - some are also closely interested in the 12 inch to the foot scale items.The Club is most fortunate with its present ‘home’ virtually in the centre of Chelmsford, the County Town of Essex.
 The Club meets on Monday, Wednesday and Friday evenings with Members arriving from around 7:00pm.

-The club meets on Monday evenings from 8 to 10pm excluding Bank Holidays at White Hill Centre HP5 1A.
+The club meets on Monday evenings from 8 to 10pm excluding Bank Holidays in the LIbrary at White Hill Centre HP5 1A.
 Layouts in N 00 and 0.
 We welcome all our small friendly club.

 Our club night is Monday from 8pm to 10pm, barring Bank Holidays, however there are often members down at other times, although this is by private arrangement!